 All of the effects of GLP-1 are mediated following activation of the GLP-1 receptor (GLP-1R).
-The GLP-1R is a GPCR of the class B1 family.
-GLP-1 binding to GLP-1R is coupled to G-protein activation, increased cAMP production and activation of PKA.
+The GLP-1 receptor gene (GLP1R) is located on chromosome 6p21.2 and is composed of 14 exons that encode a 463 amino acid protein.
+The GLP-1R is a GPCR of the class B secretin-like family of receptors.
+Specifically GLP1R is one of six members of the glucagon receptor subfamily that in addition to GLP1R includes the glucagon receptor (GCGR), the GLP-2 receptor (GLP2R), the secretin receptor (SCTR), the glucoe-dependent insulinotropic peptide receptor (GIPR), and the growth hormone releasing hormone receptor (GHRHR).
+GLP-1 binding to GLP-1R is coupled to the activation of a Gs-type G-protein resulting in increased cAMP production and activation of PKA.
 However, there are also PKA-independent responses initiated through the GLP-1R.
 The GLP-1R is expressed on α-, β-, and δ-cells of pancreatic islets, heart, lung, kidney, stomach, small intestine, skin and nerves in the peripheral and central nervous systems.
 Responses to GLP-1 are also exerted in the liver, adipose tissue, and muscle but these are indirect responses not due to direct receptor binding.

 The primary physiological responses to GLP-1 are glucose-dependent insulin secretion, inhibition of glucagon secretion and inhibition of gastric acid secretion and gastric emptying.
 The latter effect will lead to increased satiety with reduced food intake along with a reduced desire to ingest food.
 Within the pancreas, GLP-1R activation also results in β-cell proliferation and expansion concomitant with a reduction of β-cell apoptosis (programmed cell death).
 In addition, GLP-1 activity in the pancreas results in increased expression of the glucose transporter-2 (GLUT-2) and glucokinase genes.
-Within the CNS, GLP-1 exerts potent appetite suppression via effects exerted directly via GLP-1R activation within the hypothalamus.
+Within the CNS, intestinal GLP-1 exerts potent appetite suppression via effects exerted directly via GLP-1R activation within the hypothalamus.
+In addition, GLP-1 is produced by specific neurons in the NTS (nucleus of the solitary tract) that project GLP-1 effects to numerous regions of the brain including the hypothalamus.
 Indirectly, GLP-1 activity results in reduced hepatic gluconeogenesis while at the same time leading to increased glucose uptake and storage in skeletal muscle and adipose tissue.